anthonydotmoe/68040pc/README.md

 utility.
 Call me crazy, but I expect to be able to use this machine when it's done.

+## Status

+The `testboard` design is almost complete.
+Most of the logic checks out in the schematic.
+Need to add a 3.3V power supply and reset, interrupt, and user button circuitry.

 ## Objectives

 The `68040pc` aims to be versatile and user-friendly, with the following